QAston/md-wiki-public/software-eng/tools/vscode.md

 - drawbacks:
     - the containers won't have all of my custom devtools unless I create my own containers
     - bareness of the containers can be partially mitigated by running a [custom dotfile install script with a custom repo](https://code.visualstudio.com/docs/remote/ containers#_personalizing-with-dotfile-repositories) - could install all sorts of software throught this?
+    - I've set up a "install into devcontainer" script for wslconfig which solves this issue
 - provided by remote continers extension, see `remote containers:` commands list
 - only a single container connection pair per window
 - `devcontainer.json` configures what container to start up for newly opened project ([reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference))